Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50 miles south of Orange County.

-Along with galleries, the Museum of Making Music also participates in the annual Artwalk Carlsbad, a local event with live music, fine art exhibits, and live art created in real-time.
-Carlsbad is rich in culture and history, so be sure to experience it for yourself at the Museum of Making Music!
+Along with galleries, the Museum of Making Music also participates in the annual Artwalk Carlsbad, a local event with live music, fine art exhibits, and live art created in real time.

-See Related: Fun & Best Things to Do in Venice Beach, California
+See Related: Things to Do in Venice Beach, California

 14. Rancho Carlsbad Golf Course

 Carlsbad offers some of the most stunning and challenging golf courses in California.
-If you have time to play a round of golf while you’re in town, let it be at the Rancho Carlsbad Golf Course.
+If you have time to play golf while in town, let it be at the Rancho Carlsbad Golf Course.

 Rancho Carlsbad Golf Course is an 18-hole, 3-par course and driving range located just a few minutes from the Pacific Ocean in Carlsbad.
 With incredible views, sunny skies, and a challenging course, you’ll be more than satisfied after spending a few hours on the golf course at Rancho Carlsbad Golf Course.

 Rancho Carlsbad Golf Course is also home to a new sport known as FootGolf, which combines the precision of golf with the passion and energy of soccer.
 If golf is too much of a drag, or if you’re a sucker for soccer, you HAVE to check it out.